darthlynx/ccatalogue/README.md

 flask run
 ```

-It will start the web-applicaiton server on port 5000:
+It will start the web-application server on port 5000:

 http://127.0.0.1:5000